SidneyOps75/GameSearchApp/README.md

 - Node.js (v14 or higher)
 - npm or yarn
-- Expo Go app on your mobile device (available on App Store/Google Play)
+- Expo Go app on your mobile device

+#### Download Expo Go App

+**For Android:**
+1. Open Google Play Store on your Android device
+2. Search for "Expo Go"
+3. Install the app developed by "Expo"
+4. Or use this direct link: [Expo Go on Google Play](https://play.google.com/store/apps/details?id=host.exp.exponent)

+**For iOS:**
+1. Open App Store on your iPhone/iPad
+2. Search for "Expo Go"
+3. Install the app developed by "Expo"
+4. Or use this direct link: [Expo Go on App Store](https://apps.apple.com/app/expo-go/id982107779)

 ### Installation